Observing Events

 }

 Observation is polymorphic — an observer matches any event that is assignable to its parameter type.
-This follows the same rules as Java’s instanceof:
+This follows the same rules as Java’s instanceof, and the parameter may be a class or an interface:

 // Receives OrderProcessed and any subclass (e.g., StripeOrderProcessed)